luka-loehr/promptly/docs/cli/configuration.md

 Arguments passed directly when running the CLI can override other configurations for that specific session.

 - **`--model <model_name>`** (**`-m <model_name>`**):
-  - Specifies the Gemini model to use for this session.
+  - Specifies the Promptly model to use for this session.
-  - Example: `npm start -- --model gemini-1.5-pro-latest`
+  - Example: `npm start -- --model promptly-1.5-pro-latest`
 - **`--prompt <your_prompt>`** (**`-p <your_prompt>`**):
   - Used to pass a prompt directly to the command.
-This invokes Gemini CLI in a non-interactive mode.
+This invokes Promptly in a non-interactive mode.
 - **`--prompt-interactive <your_prompt>`** (**`-i <your_prompt>`**):
   - Starts an interactive session with the provided prompt as the initial input.
   - The prompt is processed within the interactive session, not before it.
   - Cannot be used when piping input from stdin.
-  - Example: `gemini -i "explain this code"`
+  - Example: `promptly -i "explain this code"`
 - **`--sandbox`** (**`-s`**):
   - Enables sandbox mode for this session.
 - **`--sandbox-image`**: